Kang Yongseok: Early life and education

-Controversy
+Career

 Comments about female news anchors

 On July 20, 2010, Kang made remarks to a group of female students at Yonsei University, stating "they should give everything they have" to become newsreaders, which the Korean press regarded as implying they should provide sexual favours to further their careers.
 He was removed from the Grand National Party in September 2010.
 In May of 2011, Kang received a sentence of 6 months as a result of a countersuit to a defamation claim.

 2011 Election problems

 In the process of defending his Harvard law degree against false allegations that his Harvard degree was forged, Kang spoke out against the Mayor of Seoul, Park Won-soon, who was one of the loudest voices of the allegations.
 Some people have stated that this played a role in swaying the public opinion against Mayor Park.

 Lawsuit against Choi Hyo-jong

 In November 2011, Kang sued South Korean comedian Choi Hyo-jong for "disrespecting the National Assembly" in a skit in Gag Concert.
 Chung Doo-un protested against Kang's decision "that could potentially undermine the ruling Grand National Party".
 The lawsuit received widespread condemnation, including from comedian Kim Won-hyo, who protested against Kang's action on his Twitter account.